the21vk/NM_2024_TermPapers/README.md

 # NM_2024_TermPapers

-Repo for term papers for the Numerical Methods Course 2024.
+Please upload your term papers in the apropriate directories.